How to make a git server/website

 You may want to introduce a public/private distinction for your repositories.

-A simple way to do this is by creating a public
+A simple way to do this is by creating a public directory in /srv/git

-which will contain symbolic link to the repository in /srv/git
+which will contain symbolic link to the repository in /srv/git.

 /srv/git/